duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

-# `DB18` Duckiebot Initialization {#setup-duckiebot-db18 status=draft}
+# Duckiebot Initialization {#setup-duckiebot status=ready}

 Assigned: Breandan Considine, Liam Paull

+This page is for the `DB18` configuration used in classes in 2018.
+For last year's instructions see [here](docs.duckietown.org/17/).

 <div class='requirements' markdown="1">

-Requires: An SD card of dimensions at least 16 GB.
+Requires: An SD card of size at least 16 GB.

 Requires: A computer with a **Ubuntu OS**, an internet connection, an SD card reader, and 16 GB of free space.